 In the 2009 sampling effort, 6 composite samples per species were targeted for each of the 6 sampling areas, with each composite generally consisting of 5 individual fish (approximately 90% of samples of >30 cm fish consisted of 5 fish per composite; 10% ranged from 2-4 fish per composite).
-Even though compositing of sturgeon is not necessary to achieve the mass of tissue required for analysis due to its large size (DOE 2008), sturgeon will be composited prior to tissue analysis to better capture the variability in tissue concentration.
-Locations where fish are collected will be recorded with a global positioning system (GPS) receiver; however, it is understood that location of collection may not necessarily correlate with exposure area (some sturgeon cover large areas, while others stay in the same area).
-Because of this, fish will not be composited based on sample location.
-Sturgeon tissue concentrations are representative of exposure to the site-overall, and do not reflect reach-specific exposure concentrations.
-Once collected, fish will be euthanized and transferred to EPA onshore for processing, as described in the FSP (Appendix A-1).
+Even though compositing of Northern Pike is not necessary to achieve the mass of tissue required for analysis due to its large size, Northern Pike will be composited prior to tissue analysis to better estimate the average tissue concentration.
 In 2009, the target fish sample size was determined based on a statistical analysis of the 2005 fish sampling data, as summarized in Appendix D of Parametrix et al. (2009).
 SRC evaluated that analysis and found that 6 composites of at least 5 fish per composite would produce reliable 95 percent upper confidence limits (UCL95s) (SRC, 2010).
 The SRC recommendations were based on a Monte Carlo simulation that used a maximum coefficient of variation (CV) of 0.6 among the 6 composites (SRC, 2010).

 The 2009 sampling event produced between 11 and 36 composite samples per species (for the 6 sample areas combined) for use in the HHRA.
-The 2009 data include 35-36 composite samples for kokanee, rainbow trout and walleye; fewer samples (n) are available for burbot (22), smallmouth bass (11), sucker (21) and whitefish (16).
-Kokanee (mainly of hatchery origin), rainbow trout, and walleye were caught in all six sample areas.
+The 2009 data include 35-36 composite samples for Kokanee, Rainbow Trout, and Walleye; fewer samples (n) are available for Burbot (22), Smallmouth Bass (11), Sucker (21), and Whitefish (16).
+Kokanee (mainly of hatchery origin), Rainbow Trout, and Walleye were caught in all six sample areas.
 A preliminary HHRA screen for the 2009 fish tissue data identified mercury, thallium, dioxin-like PCBs, and PBDE-47 as potential risk drivers.
 In the 2009 fish (≥30cm) fillet composite data that will be used in the HHRA, the CV for mercury and thallium ranged from 0.1 to 0.5 (thallium, sucker).
-The CV for non-dioxin-like PCBs (detects only) were 0.4 or less for all species except sucker (1.1) and rainbow trout (0.8).
-The CVs for total 2,3,7,8-tetrachlorinated dibenzo-p-dioxin and furan toxic equivalent (TEQ) ranged from 0.3-0.6 (0.1-0.8 for detects only) and total PCBs TEQ CVs ranges from 0.1-0.9.